kosail/KVantage/README.md

 ## 🌻 Current Status
 The app is fully functional.
 The only thing that is not yet implemented is the option to set a customized battery threshold.
 By now, it is hardcoded to the default value (which is 80%).

-The GUI allows toggling performance profiles, battery thresholds, and rapid charge settings.
-Designed to be intuitive, light, and visually appealing.
+**The GUI allows toggling performance profiles, battery thresholds, and rapid charge settings.** It also shows the remaining battery life (by default, it assumes your battery name is `BAT0`.
+However, it can be customized from settings).

+**Designed to be intuitive, light, and visually appealing**.
 It has four available themes to choose from on settings, and supports up to three languages (Spanish, English and Japanese).
 It should change language based on your System's locale.
   <br><br>

 ### **Known Limitations:**